Nonprofit InitiativeHelping local nonprofits thrive.

 Robert Kemp Community Fund

 “Placer Community Foundation has shown exceptional leadership in our community by providing this thoughtful programming.
-Our nonprofit sector is stronger because of it.” – Carol Garcia, Vice Mayor, City of Roseville
+Our nonprofit sector is stronger because of it.” – Carol Garcia, former Mayor, City of Roseville

 “We are so fortunate to have Placer Community Foundation working with our local nonprofits.
-Not only do they strengthen those organizations through training and development opportunities like the Nonprofit Leadership Summit, they also make it easy for our community to take part in local philanthropy through efforts like the BIG Day of Giving, which creates a real sense of community pride.” – Kirk Uhler, Supervisor District 4, County of Placer
+Not only do they strengthen those organizations through training and development opportunities like the Nonprofit Leadership Summit, they also make it easy for our community to take part in local philanthropy, which creates a real sense of community pride.” – Kirk Uhler, former Supervisor, County of Placer

 “I proudly support Placer Community Foundation’s Nonprofit Initiative because it makes Auburn’s nonprofit sector stronger and therefore makes the city a better place to live.” – Bridget Powers, City of Auburn

-“Placer Community Foundation has helped strengthen almost 200 nonprofit organizations in our County.
+“Placer Community Foundation has helped strengthen hundreds of nonprofit organizations in our County.
 Their work will pay dividends in our community for years to come.” – Paul Joiner, City of Lincoln